 In a relatively short period the reputation of the institution became widespread and the TOR Memorial under Nellie’s guidance went on to shape the educational and social landscape of the country and beyond.
 Enrollment extended to children from territories such as St. Croix, Montserrat, Panama, Tortola, St. Kitts among others.

 Robinson served as the headmistress of the institution from its inception in 1898 until 1950.
 During that period once resources permitted, Nellie would direct scholarships to black students from poor economic circumstances.
-The school also catered for cocurricular activities, especially music.
+The school also catered for curricular activities, especially music.

-As the national education system expanded, in particular the number of public secondary schools under the universal secondary educationl mandate, the TOR Memorial School reorganised its focus to primary education and continues its service to education to today.
+As the national education system expanded, in particular the number of public secondary schools under the universal secondary education mandate, the TOR Memorial School reorganised its focus to primary education and continues its service to education to today.

 Apart from her work in education, she was also an active member of the community in other areas .
 During World War I, Nellie was the only black woman to serve on the Mobilisation Committee which was responsible for recruiting young men to join the war effort and was also successful in negotiating better living conditions for them on their journey to Britain.